 Many window suppliers and installers will offer uPVC or PVCu windows, and customers can become confused about the difference between the two.

-There is absolutely no difference at all except where different window suppliers choose where to put the 'u,' at the beginning or the end.
+There is no difference except when different window suppliers choose where to put the 'u' at the beginning or the end.

 So what's the difference between uPVC and PVCu?
 Why are there two terms for the same window, and why doesn't everyone use one or the other?

 However, unlike bendy PVC inflatables, uPVC windows are rigid.
-It is because inflatables made of PVC have had a plasticising agent added to the mix, while windows use plastic without the special agent – hence 'unplasticised'.
+It is because inflatables made of PVC have added a plasticising agent to the mix, while windows use plastic without the special agent – hence 'unplasticised'.

 The type of uPVC used in windows manufacture is smooth, shiny and waterproof, just like an inflatable, but it is also strong and rigid; Ideal material for constructing window frames.